Bret Hanover: 1966 season

-Bret Hanover was one of only nine horses in history to win the Triple Crown of Harness Racing for Pacers.
+Bret Hanover is one of only nine horses in history to win the Triple Crown of Harness Racing for Pacers.
 He retired as the fastest and richest Standardbred pacer.

 Stud record

 Bret Hanover sold to Castleton Farm in Lexington, Kentucky, for a record $1 million.
 He sired the winners of $64,380,702, including Little Brown Jug winners Melvin's Woe and Strike Out.
-He is remembered as one of the better broodmare sires.
+He is remembered as one of the best broodmare sires.

 After his death on November 21, 1992, Bret Hanover was buried at Castleton before his grave was moved to Lexington's Kentucky Horse Park.
-The statue that had been erected for him at Castleton Farm today stands at his gravesite.
+The bronze sculpture by Spanish sculptor Luis Sanguino that had been erected for him at Castleton Farm today stands at his gravesite.

 In 1994 he was inducted into the United States Harness Racing Hall of Fame.

 Numerous stories have been written about the horse, including the book "Big Bum, The Story of Bret Hanover".
 Bret Hanover bowed to the crowd after every win, his driver Frank Ervin got out of the sulky, and Bret then crossed his front legs and bent over as the crowd responded.